top of page

 "I guess we walk from here?"
 None of us questioned this, which makes me laugh out loud now.
 I mean, would GPS mislead us?
 Of course it would, but that thought did not cross our minds.
 Maybe it was the magical moose that left our awe struck brains in la la land.
 Regardless, we exited the car and headed out on foot.
 There were no signs for the boat shuttle.
 Only private property signs.
 Hmmmm...red flags everywhere.
 Still, we carried on.
 After about ten minutes of walking, it struck us that we may be lost.
 Luckily, an older couple in a golf cart came along just in time.

-"Can you tell us how to get to the Mount Kineo boat shuttle?", we asked.
-They told us that it was on the other side of the "island", about a mile further.
+"Can you tell us how to get to the Mount Kineo boat shuttle?"
+They told us that it was on the other side of the "island"about a mile further.
 Ok.
 None of this made any sense.
 Still, we soldiered on because it was a beautiful place and we really had nothing else planned.
 After a long walk past some gorgeous private homes, we finally arrived at a golf course where I spotted a man leisurely riding his bicycle towards us.

-"Can you tell us how to get to the boat shuttle for Mount Kineo?" we once again asked.
+"Can you tell us how to get to the boat shuttle for Mount Kineo?"
 He looked at us, pointed towards a towering mountain to our right and informed us that, "You are ON Mount Kineo".

 Now I will tell you about this unique hike with breathtaking views of Moosehead Lake.
 There are a couple of ways to reach the summit, but we took the Indian Trail up and the Bridle Trail down.
 It was almost 4 miles total and took us less than two hours.
 Side note, we didn't need to wait around for the next boat, since we were just walking ourselves back to the car.
 If you're catching the shuttle, you will likely have some time to kill, which is no problem since the place is beautiful.
 Dogs are also allowed here, on leash.